 Recipes are all over the place as far as oven temperature.
 Some are as low as 250º F, while others go for the quick-bake, temperature of 400º F. Most fall in the middle, between 300º F and 350º F. I experimented with this quite a bit and found the midrange to work best.
 Because ovens are often somewhat inaccurate, you might need to experiment to see what works best for you.
-I happen to like 325º F. Curly green kale works best.
-There’s no harm in trying lacinato, but the former has the best crispy-crunchy mouth feel.
+I happen to like 325º F. Curly green kale works best for the crisp-crunchy mouth feel, though you can use lacinato kale as well.
+Vary the recipe by using sturdy collard greens as well.
 Adapted from Wild About Greens.

 - Olive oil as needed

-- Seasonings, as desired (see suggestions in instructions)
+- Seasonings, as desired (see suggestions following recipe box)

 - Salt to taste

-Once the kale or collards are dry, preheat the oven to the desired temperature (as mentioned, 325º F. works best for me).
+- Once the kale or collards are dry, preheat the oven to the desired temperature (as mentioned, 325º F. works best for me, but experiment and see what works best in your oven.).

 - Enjoy more of VegKitchen’s Snacks and Dips.